October 4, 2022

 How long will the concert be?

-The programs are almost always divided into two parts divided by a 15-minute intermission.
+The programs are almost always divided into two parts with a 15-minute intermission.
 The entire concert, including the intermission, usually lasts from between 1½ to 2 hours.

 What concert behavior should I know about?